Episode353/wwg24/README.txt

 			and then has a scenario which you need to do the thing to get past
 			- This would benefit if it had the shooting range enimies from the shooting range map make a map that is a wizard tower (aiden drawing)

 	Objects:
-		Grenade should move objects
-		- Grabbable objects
-			Objects in "Grabbable group" can be picked up with e and also placed down

 	Weapons:
 	- AWP
 	- Magic wand weapon?
-	- A guitar that shoots musicv as bullet gun, reload the gun by cocking the frettboard from the neck to the bodty and when shooting the effeftrs come from the nck of the guitar
+	- A guitar that shoots musicv as bullet gun, reload the gun by cocking the frettboard from the neck to the bodty and when shooting the effects come from the nck of the guitar
 	- Another movement based weapon like the rocket launcher would be really cool -Portal Gun
-	- The Power
-		- has a number of different effects such as low gravity or resistance
-		- only one effect can be active at a time make the shotgun shoot slower and be more powerful

 	Website: